trifectatechfoundation/trifectatech-website/content/blog/zlib-rs in Firefox.md

 This generation of CPUs is plagued by [instability and degradation issues](https://en.wikipedia.org/wiki/Raptor_Lake#Instability_and_degradation_issue).
 Something in our code was prone to triggering these issues, but of course we had no idea what, or even how to track it down.

 Eventually Fabian Giesen wrote ["Oodle 2.9.14 and Intel 13th/14th gen CPUs"](https://fgiesen.wordpress.com/2025/05/21/oodle-2-9-14-and-intel-13th-14th-gen-cpus/), which identifies the problem as a particular instruction used in writing the result of Huffman coding to memory.
 Zlib also uses Huffman coding, and zlib-rs turned out to also use the offending instruction.

+Still, finding and shipping the solution in Firefox is not a quick fix.
+This May, shortly after the 151 release, Mozilla engineers shipped the patch, ["After a year, Firefox finally stops crashing on Intel's Raptor Lake CPUs — Mozilla releases new version patch critical flaw on Intel 13th-gen and 14th-gen CPUs"](https://www.tomshardware.com/software/mozilla-firefox/after-a-year-firefox-finally-stops-crashing-on-intels-raptor-lake-cpus-mozilla-releases-new-version-patch-critical-flaw-on-intel-13th-gen-and-14th-gen-cpus).

 ## Fixing the bug